PIK-ICoNe/Complex-Network-Dynamics/week-by-week.md

 # Week 2 - What are dynamics
 * Here i'm a bit less versed, i guess we can do the strogatz lecture here that you found?
 Haven't watched it yet.
 Any reading?
+* # perhaps move this down to after the whole network topology part

 # Week 3 - What are networks and why are they interesting
 * Motivational material 1: Funny historical pop-science intro about Königsberg & 6 degrees